R. S. Ramakrishna Ranga Rao: 1934 Assembly elections

 The term of the legislature expired on 5 November 1933.
 However, the elections to the Madras Legislative Council were delayed by a year.
 Meanwhile, the Indian National Congress had decided to participate in the elections at a meeting in Patna in May 1934 and hence, when the elections took place in November 1934, the Justice Party lost miserably.
 However, the Raja of Bobbili adopted contingency measures by immediately convening a meeting and conducting negotiations between the different factions of the party.
 The Swarajya Party which won a majority in the Assembly once again refused to form the government in accordance with its policy of wrecking the dyarchy.
-So, the Raja of Bobbili was elected Chief Minister for a second term though he did not command the majority of the house.
+So, the Raja of Bobbili was elected First Minister for a second term though he did not command the majority of the house.

-Justice Party stalwarts R. K. Shanmukham Chetty and Arcot Ramasamy Mudaliar had lost their seats as the chief whip of the party Muthiah Chettiar withdrew his support for their candidature.
-Ramakrishna Ranga Rao responded by dismissing Muthiah Chettiar as the leader of the party in the Assembly.
+Justice Party stalwarts R. K. Shanmukham Chetty and Arcot Ramasamy Mudaliar had lost their seats as the chief whip of the party, Rajah Muthiah Chettiar withdrew his support for their candidature.
+Ramakrishna Ranga Rao responded by dismissing Rajah Muthiah Chettiar as the leader of the party in the Assembly.
 Muthiah moved a no-confidence motion against the ministry but the motion was defeated.
 However, the differences between the Raja of Bobbili and Muthiah Chettiar was soon patched up and the Raja made the latter a minister in the cabinet.

 Changes in the ministry

-Kumaraswami Reddiar resigned his ministry post due to ill-health in 1936 and he was replaced with Muthiah Chettiar in a move to wipe out differences in the party.
+S. Kumaraswami Reddiar resigned his ministry post due to ill-health in 1936 and he was replaced with Rajah Muthiah Chettiar in a move to wipe out differences in the party.
 With the permission of the Governor, the Raja also created a new Ministry of Home in order to accommodate disgruntled factions in the party.
-Mohammad Usman served as the first Minister of Home followed by Sir A. T. Paneerselvam.
+Mohammad Usman served as the first Minister of Home followed by Sir A. T. Pannirselvam.